-With daylight savings over and the cooler weather settling in, there’s always the temptation to trade your togs for a tracksuit.
+With the cooler weather settling in, there’s always the temptation to trade your togs for a tracksuit.
 While the thought of taking the plunge during the colder months can be daunting, hitting pause on the pool also means hitting pause on water safety.
 The harsh reality is – drownings don’t discriminate between seasons, and teaching your kids about water safety is all about consistency.
 In this article, we break down the top 5 winter myths we hear from parents.

-Myth 1: My child only needs to know swim-safety in the summer
+Myth 1: My child only needs to know swim safety in the summer

 According to Royal Life Saving, between 2017 and 2018, there were 249 drowning deaths in aquatic locations across Australia.
 These occurred all year round in all sorts of waterways.
 Chatting to parents at our swim school, we come across a common misconception that drownings happen during summer at the beach.
 Drownings don’t just happen at the beach; they occur in your backyard pool, in the bath or by accidentally falling into a lake, river or waterway.
 As a country surrounded by sea, with a water sports obsession, learning water safety is crucial.